 - Hot platters and dishes should be placed on trivets.

-- Felt pads or silicone bumpers on the bottom of vases or other centerpieces to avoid scratching a table’s surface.
+- Place felt pads or silicone bumpers on the bottom of vases and centerpieces to avoid scratches.

 - Clean spills immediately to prevent moisture damage.

-- Wipe down your table after each meal or whenever you use it.
+- Wipe your table after each meal or whenever you use it.